ACCEPTING CASES NATIONWIDE

 • Diminished Quality of Life: Compensation for the loss of enjoyment in activities, hobbies, and daily living.

-• Permanent Disability or Disfigurement: Damages for any permanent impairment resulting from the tumor or its treatment and compensation for permanent physical disfigurement caused by surgery.
+• Permanent Disability or Disfigurement: Damages for any permanent impairment resulting from the tumor or its treatment, as well as compensation for permanent physical disfigurement caused by surgery.

 • Loss of Consortium: Compensation for the impact on the plaintiff’s relationship with their spouse, including loss of companionship and marital relations.